 Graphically illustrated:

-This time delay is fixed and assumed to be equal to 1 Planck time.
-The magnetic compensation had the capability for full compensation of the electric manifestation per entity before the Big Bang, but the magnetic component of the causal system came into a backlog of exercising this capability due to the small shift in time.
-The magnetic compensation is as from that moment on always too late.
-It is the transformation from virtual, non-observable instant causality into time-delayed observable causality.
-In the illustration, the electric component is under-compensated by the magnetic component while approaching equality and pass through zero to start an opposite behavior relative to its original character.
-This pattern of under- and overcompensating is perpetual.
-For a naked photon, the overall result is neutrality in electric and magnetic exposure to the outside world.
-Being electromagnetic radiation, this is a well-known characteristic of photonic light.
+The time delay mentioned is assumed to be fixed and equal to 1 Planck time.
+Before the Big Bang, magnetic compensation could fully compensate for the electric manifestation per entity.
+However, the magnetic component of the causal system fell behind in exercising this capability due to a small shift in time.
+The magnetic compensation is always delayed from that moment onward.
+This transformation changes instant causality into observable causality with a time delay.
+In this scenario, the electric component is not fully compensated by the magnetic component as they approach equality, and instead, they pass through zero to exhibit an opposite behavior compared to their original characteristics.
+This pattern of under- and overcompensating is continuous.
+For a bare photon, the overall outcome is neutrality in electric and magnetic exposure to the outside world.
+Electromagnetic radiation is a well-known characteristic of photonic light.

-The total amount of free electric energy for each photon is incorporated by this small time delay of the Planck time and is relative to the wave frequency, being hF.
+The total free electric energy for each photon is determined by a small time delay of the Planck time and is relative to the wave frequency, represented by hf.